aria-ml/dataeval/docs/source/concepts/DriftUncertainty.md

 ## Why use uncertainty-based drift detection?

-Typical feature-based drift detectors (like {class}`.DriftKS` or {class}`.DriftMMD`) flag any change in the input distribution $P(X)$, regardless of whether those changes affect model predictions.
+Typical feature-based drift detectors (like {class}`.DriftUnivariate`) flag any change in the input distribution $P(X)$, regardless of whether those changes affect model predictions.
 This can produce false alarms when irrelevant features change (like background pixels or lighting) while missing performance degradation when the relationship between inputs and outputs shifts but the overall feature distribution appears stable.

 UBDD focuses specifically on whether the model encounters data in its uncertainty regions, making it a **performance-oriented** detector that catches